Search This Blog

 After the Romanian Revolution in 1989 many orphanages were shut down forcing thousands of neglected orphans to live in the sewers of Bucharest.
 Many of those orphans still live in the sewers today, some have even raised their children there.

-Bucharest’s surface transit network, run by Regia Autonoma de Transport Bucuresti, is the fourth-largest in Europe.
+Bucharest’s surface transit network, run by Regia Autonoma de Transport Bucuresti, is one of the largest in Europe.

 Bucharest is twinned with nine cities around the world.
 They include Atlanta, Beijing, Budapest and Hanover.